Recognized as one of BC's Top Employers (2023):

 Here are some of the reasons why Vancouver Community College / VCC was selected as one of BC's Top Employers (2023):

-- Vancouver Community College offers a minimum of 3.4 weeks of vacation to start (varying by employee group) and provides an additional five paid days off during the winter holidays
+- Vancouver Community College offers a minimum of 3.4 weeks of vacation to start (varying by employee group) and provides additional paid time off during the winter holidays